Rifah22/Inventory-Management-System/README.md

-# Inventory-Project
+# Inventory-Management-System
-This is a codeigniter3 framework project.
+This is a Codeigniter3 framework project.